Fan-tailed Warbler. Photo: Janine McCabe.

 By Doug Jenness

+The accompanying Excel spreadsheet has a page comparing the 2025 county totals for each species and. compares the number of counties each species has been reported by year since 2006.
 Many volunteers were in teams coordinated on a countywide basis by the AZFO.
-We'll be looking forward to your participation in the Global Big Day in Arizona 2025 on Saturday, 10 May.
+We'll be looking forward to your participation in the Global Big Day in Arizona 2026 on Saturday, 9 May.